icsl-Jeon/icsl-Jeon.github.io/_posts/2020-12-09- Processing map to pointcloud.markdown

 tags: [Unreal]
 ---

-Here, we endeavor to extract pointcloud (*.ply or *.pcd) from  the unreal map (*.umap).
+In this post, we endeavor to extract pointcloud (*.ply or .pcd) from  an unreal map (.umap).

+You might be familiar with the ply and pcd format for encoding pointcloud (a.k.a pcl).
+These formats are commonly used for robotics application .
+For example,

-The former format is what we get directly from Unreal Editor, once a level is created in a project.
-The format has a lot of stuffs from `UnrealProject/Content` folder, which constructs the environment  what you are seeing from editor.
+The .umap extension  is what we get directly from Unreal Editor, once a level is created and saved  in a project.
+The file consists of a lot of stuffs from `UnrealProject/Content` folder, which constructs the environment  what you are seeing from editor.
 For example, the below is a `*.umap` that I am working on these days.

 ![image tooltip here](/images/ch3/factory1.png){: width="600" height="400"}{: .center}